-Damien, the preternatural child antagonist of the film, is buoyed by the the ominous music Goldsmith has created.
-Because of this inventive score, we know that Damien is involved in the antics being played out before us—even when Damien himself is off screen.
+Damien, the preternatural child antagonist of the film, is buoyed by the ominous music Goldsmith has created.
+Because of this inventive score, we know that Damien is involved in the antics being played out before us—even when Damien himself is not on screen.

 A NIGHTMARE ON ELM STREET - Charles Bernstein

 "...music was a vehicle where we could kind of indicate whether or not one of the characters was dreaming..."
 Bernstein said in an interview with Gibson TV about the film.